Five Ways to Make the First Move Before Valentine’s Day

 Instead of waiting to make the first move until after Cupid’s made his rounds, embrace the spirit of the season in a light-hearted way that takes the focus off candy and flowers and puts it back on what matters — the connections you’re making.

 We know, we know.
 It’s easier said than done.
 To help ease anxieties, we’ve compiled some foolproof Valentine’s-themed first moves, designed to help you get the date you want without any of the unnecessary stress.

 How about some drinks, and maybe dinner too?”

-Talk about timeless.
+Talk about timeless!
 This cute twist on a classic valentine strikes the perfect chord between funny and sweet.
-Try our interpretation, or come up with your own — the possibilities are endless, especially if you're the creative sort.
+Try our interpretation, or come up with your own; the possibilities are endless, especially if you’re the creative type.

 The No-nonsense Invitation

-"So what does you February 14th look like?"
+“So, what does your February 14th look like?”

-"I'm looking for my Valentine, are you it?"
+“I’m looking for my Valentine, and you might be it!”